-There’s a good reason that Memphians have loved Ciao Bella for the last 10 years.
+There’s a good reason that Memphians have loved Ciao Bella for years.
 The casual East Memphis restaurant serves great Italian food.
 They also are great at curing extreme pasta cravings (like the one I had a few nights ago).

 We started with one of Ciao Bella’s appetizer specials – seared scallops with blood oranges.